gaseum-labs/classes-website/src/overviews/mine.md

-sdasdThis is the overview for Miner.
+This is the overview for Miner.